magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-cc-cvn

-It checks for a valid credit card identification number.
+Checks for a valid credit card identification number.

 #### Example